tystar86/python_exercises/Tasks/math.md

 ```

 #38.
->Write a Python program to get the square root and exponential of a given decimal number.
+>Write a function to get the square root and exponential of a given decimal number.

 **Decimal number :** 1.44